 Driven to Suicide: Poor, poor Katie Collins.
 She kills herself in her cell, and leaves behind a note saying she doesn't want to be a burden.
 Gessler expresses genuine surprise in a laptop message right after that there actually was a genuine suicide, considering he's engineered so many fake ones that he's practically forgotten that real suicides were actually a thing.

 Before the Professionals, you meet the Enforcers; heavily armored cops who are immune to door knock-outs and being pounced.
-However, they're still susceptible to falls and electric shocks.
+However, they're still susceptible to falls, electric shocks, and getting shot.

 Everything Is Online: Downplayed.
 Everything within the same building is on the same circuit, and controlled by software.
 The Crosslink is a program used to hack the circuit.